-TABLE 5.7: Park Inventory and Assessment sessment Park/Location Facilities Evaluation Recommendation Mardean Park Neighborhood park located at the intersection of South 12th Street and South "T" Street, in southeast Nevada.
+TABLE 5.7: Park Inventory and Assessment sessment Park/Location Facilities Evaluation Recommendation Mardean Park Neighborhood park located at the intersection of South 12th Street and South "I" Street, in southeast Nevada.
 2.60 acres.
 1 softball/little league ballfield 1 soccer field, with portable goals.
 1 basketball court.
-Playground equipment and benches.
+Play ground equipment and benches.
 Picnic shelter, water fountain & grill.
 Open passive area with trees.
 Off-street parking lot.
 This easily accessible and well used neighborhood park serves the residents of southern Nevada.
 The park, which is adjacent to single family homes, apartments, and a group home, provides passive and active recreational areas for park users.
 Due to its close proximity to the group home, the park's play equipment should be handicapped accessible.
 The parking lot, which is unpaved, provides off-street parking.
 This easily accessible and well used Upgrade the play equipment so that it is neighborhood park serves the residents handicapped accessible for all park users. of southern Nevada.
-The park, which Pave the existing un-paved parking lot. is adjacent to single family homes, apartments, and a group home, and a group home, the park's play equipment to the group home, the park's play equipment abould be handicapped accessible.
+The park, which is adjacent to single family homes, apartments, and a group home, provides passive and active recreational areas for park users.
+Due to its close proximity to the group home, the park's play equipment should be handicapped accessible.
 The parking lot, which is unpaved, provides off-street parking.
 Kiwanis Park Neighborhood park located at the intersection of 11th Street and "E" Avenue.
 7.81 acres.
 2 softball/little league fields.
 1 soccer field with portable goals.
 1 picnic shelter with two grills.
 1 large playground area with various pieces of equipment.
 1 combination concession stand/restroom facility.
 A large passive open area.
-A paved parking lot that is shared with the adjacent church.
+A paved parking lot that is shared within walking distance of a large possive open area.
+The city currently leases the land the park from the adjacent church.
+This is done on an annual basis.
 This neighborhood park, which is within walking distance of a large portion of Nevada, is home to 2 softball/little league fields.
 The park is well used, due in part to its many offerings and close proximity to potential park users.
 The city currently leases the land for the park from the adjacent church.
 This is done on an annual basis.
 Determine whether or not the city should continue to lease the park land from the church on an annual basis.
 If a long-term lease from the church is secured, improve and upgrade the existing park equipment and facilities.